Comparative evaluation of point process forecasts: Extended simulation study

 \subsection{Product density}

-In this subsection we focus on Scenario~A again, however, we now consider second order properties and keep intensities fixed.
-We simulate a stationary and isotropic point processes $\Phi$ on the window $[0,1]^2$ with three different second order structures corresponding to inhibition, clustering, and no interaction.
-We draw $N=20$ i.i.d.\ samples $\varphi_i$ from $\Phi$ and compare the average scores for different forecasts, in the same way as in the previous subsection.
-The scoring function $S$ is defined in Example~\ref{ex:prod_log_and_quad} and the scaling factor $c> 0$ is chosen such that the log and squared terms are of the same order of magnitude, in this case $c= 10^{-5}$.
-We repeat the simulations $M=500$ times to assess the variation in average scores.
+\newsubsection{Product density} This subsection presents simulation experiments for the product density (Section~\ref{subsec:moment_measure}).
+We simulate stationary and isotropic point processes with three different second order structures corresponding to inhibition, clustering, and no interaction.
+We draw $N=30$ i.i.d.\ samples $\varphi_i$ from $\Phi$ and compare the mean scores for different forecasts, in the same way as in Section~4.
+The scoring function $S$ is defined in Example~\ref{ex:prod_log_and_quad} and the scaling factor $c = 10^{-5}$ is chosen such that the log and squared terms are of the same order of magnitude.
+We repeat the simulations $M=500$ times to assess the variation in mean scores.